lelutin/puppet-fail2ban/README.md

    '127.0.0.1'.
 Multiple values should be separated by spaces
  * `bantime` Number of seconds during which reaching maxretry gets an IP banned.
 Default value is '600'
+ * `findtime` Time interval (in seconds) before the current time where failures will count towards a ban.
+Default is '600'.
  * `maxretry` Number of times an IP address must trigger failgregexes to get banned.
 Default value is '3'
  * `backend` How should fail2ban look for modifications on log files.
 Default